rickbau5/PostbackDelivery/doc/DevelopmentLog.md

 - Installed [Git](https://git-scm.com/) using `apt-get`
   - Added identity file for my Github account

 At this point I had the environment set up with what I could immediately tell that was needed from my interpretation of the specication.
-From here, I moved on to Phase 1
+From here, I moved on to Phase I

 ## Phase I
 The main hurdle in Phase I was learning the basics of **PHP**.
 Also I immediately realized I needed a way to generate the sample request (as detailed in the [Ingestion Agent doc](doc/IngestionAgent.md)), so I went to work on this first.